Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 10.

-CE: Much of the heat coming up from within the earth is produced by radioactive decay.
+CE: Much of the heat coming up from within the Earth is produced by radioactive decay.
 Yet, Stacey has admitted:

-The equality of the continental and oceanic heat flows is puzzling in view of the great disparity in the total amounts of the radioactive elements uranium, thorium, and potassium in the continental [granitic] and oceanic [basaltic] crusts.110
+The equality of the continental and oceanic heat flows is puzzling in view of the great disparity in the total amounts of the radioactive elements uranium, thorium, and potassium in the continental [granitic] and oceanic [basaltic] crusts.123

 [Response: Stacey’s data actually show that the oceanic heat flow is slightly greater than that coming up through the continents.]